vertec-io/pl3xus/docs-site/content/docs/core/migration/MIGRATION_0.17.md

 - **`Event`** - For immediate, observer-based events (new behavior)
 - **`Message`** - For buffered events (old `Event` behavior)

-Since bevy_eventwork uses buffered events for network communication, all event-related code must be migrated to use the `Message` API.
+Since pl3xus uses buffered events for network communication, all event-related code must be migrated to use the `Message` API.

 ## Breaking Changes